fivesmallq/acme-qingcloud-lb/README.md

 ## Config

-put your set to config.json like example
+put your settings to config.json

 ```json
 {